underlay/apg/README.md

 	| Pointer // Reference value
 ```

-The primitives are easy: unit types have blank nodes as values, IRI types have named nodes as values, and literal types have literals as values.
+The primitives are easy: URI types have named nodes as values, and literal types have literals as values.

 The composite types are simple classes